Skip to content

 Status Bar

-Control what appears in the status bar:
+Controls what items appear in the status bar.

 Text Size